openid/oid4vc-haip-sd-jwt-vc/draft-oid4vc-haip-sd-jwt-vc.md

 * For Cryptographic Holder Binding, a KB-JWT as defined in [@!I-D.ietf-oauth-sd-jwt-vc] MUST always be present when presenting an SD-JWT VC.

-## SD-JWT VC Credential Format Profile {#vc_sd_jwt_profile}
+## OpenID4VC Credential Format Profile {#vc_sd_jwt_profile}

-This section specifies how SD-JWT VCs as defined in [@!I-D.ietf-oauth-sd-jwt-vc] are used in conjunction with OpenID4VC specifications.
+This section specifies how SD-JWT VCs as defined in [@!I-D.ietf-oauth-sd-jwt-vc] are used in conjunction with the OpenID4VC specifications.

 ### Format Identifier